asus-linux-drivers/asus-numberpad-driver/README.md

 **Buy me a coffee**

 Do you think my effort put into open source is useful for you / others?
-Put start on the GitHub repository.
+Put star on the GitHub repository.
 Every star makes me proud.
 The same as any contribution.
 Would you like to reward me more?
 Now exists the way.
 You can invite me for a coffee!
 I really appreciate that!

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20to%20maintainer%20a%20coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/ldrahnik)